scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

    Concentric annular flow domain :label:`concentricW`

 Conformal mappings preserve harmonic functions, so the Stokes equation in the *w*-plane is of the same form as in the *z*-plane.
-However, due to the Moebius transform (:ref:`moebius1`) inner and outer boundaries are interchanged.
-This will affect the boundary conditions so that the Stokes-problem in the *w*-plane is given by
+However, Equation (:ref:`moebius1`) interchanges inner and outer boundaries.
+This will affect the corresponding boundary conditions one needs to specify there so that the Stokes-problem in the *w*-plane is given by

 .. math::
    :label: stokesConcentricW